The Difference Between Indica, Sativa And Hybrid

 Because of the differences between the European hemp crops (then actually known as Cannabis Sativa), Lamarck named his Indian discovery Cannabis Indica to establish its uniqueness from the European hemp.
 It was considered a therapeutic remedy of sorts in Europe during the 1800s and commonly used in Western medicine.

-Indica traitsindica
+Indica traits

 Indica plants look short and bushy and have wide leaves and dense branches, making it the best strain for indoor grow rooms.
-They are known for their healing effects in regards to anxiety, insomnia, pain, relaxation of musclesheadache, and migraine relief, and muscle spasms.
+They are known for their healing effects in regards to anxiety, insomnia, pain, relaxation of muscles, headache, and migraine relief, and muscle spasms.
 The high that comes from smoking Indica weed includes a sedating effect, making the smoker feel relaxed in their entire body.
 ‘Couch lock’ is the commonly used expression for this sort of high.

 Indicas are considered the ‘nighttime’ type of marijuana.
 There is also a difference in scent between strains.
 Indica marijuana tends to have a scent that is strongly sweet or sour.